 There is a longstanding controversy about the term’s true meaning.
 In this controversy, the term hacker is reclaimed by computer programmers who argue that it refers simply to someone with an advanced understanding of computers and computer networks, and that cracker is the more appropriate term for those who break into computers, whether computer criminal (black hats) or computer security expert (white hats)

-What are the Relationship Between Hackers, Scammers and Spammers?
+What is the Relationship Between Hackers, Scammers, and Spammers?

 Technically, the 3 are interrelated.
 Besides, one person can be the three.
 A scam-artist can employ spamming and hacking to achieve his aims and objectives.
 By contrast, a white hat hacker is the one who solves the problems created by black-hat hackers.